garrandall/popular-music-data/tracks/our-night-shaun-cassidy.md

 Bet you've got a lot of lovers
 Bet i'm not the only one
 I've heard tell of all the others
-And i know where you're coming from
+And I know where you're coming from
 I know where you're coming from
 And going to
 I even know exactly what you're gonna do